'Non mortem timemus, sed cogitationem'.-

 Slowly the door began to open, and I hastened to the corner of the corridor, behind a Tyrian purple drapery to hide myself.

-From out of the secluded chamber, stepped a man carrying a sconce that was burning in the corridor that provided some light.
+From out of the secluded chamber, stepped a man carrying a sconce that was burning in the corridor that had provided some light.

 He was cloaked in a sable guise that did not permit me to identify the veteratorian stranger.
 I had assumed it was most likely to be the old man Antonio, but the little I observed of him, he was much shorter and did not walk with a limp like his master Count Valdemar.

 How could I forget that limp or gait that was seen with his every step taken?

 I felt even the powerful stench of his breath, the stench of Death.